Clark, MS, RD, CSSD is an internationally respected sports nutritionist, weight coach, nutrition

 performance, and manage weight.

-Her more renowned clients that have relied on her expertise in diet for sports conditioning to gain a competitive edge have included members of: Boston Red Sox, Boston Celtics, Boston Breakers, Boston College, and many collegiate, elite and Olympic athletes from a variety of sports.
+Her more renowned clients that have relied on her expertise in diet for sports conditioning to gain a competitive edge have included members of the Boston Celtics (basketball) and Boston Bruins (ice hockey), as well as many collegiate, elite and Olympic athletes from a variety of sports.
+She is the Team Nutritionist for the Boston Red Sox (baseball)..

 Nancy completed her undergraduate degree in nutrition